Preparing the School-Aged Child for Surgery

 What part about surgery is most stressful for a school-aged child?

-If your school-aged child is facing surgery, it can be helpful to plan ahead and explain
+If your school-aged child is facing surgery, it can be helpful to plan ahead if possible.

-what your child can expect.
-It's most helpful to do this about a week or two before
+Explain what your child can expect.
+It's most helpful to do this about a week or two

-the surgery.
-Preparation too far in advance can cause more anxiety.
-Recognizing what
+before the surgery.
+Preparing too far in advance can cause more anxiety.
+Recognizing

-is stressful to your school-aged child while in the hospital can guide you in preparing
+what is stressful to your school-aged child while in the hospital can guide you in

-him or her for the surgical experience.
-Common stressors and fears in the hospital
+getting him or her ready for the surgical experience.
+Common stressors and fears in

 Thinking he or she is in the hospital because he or she is bad or is being punished